RDXiaoHuang/CFD-MAE/README.md

 This repository contains the official implementation of **CFD-MAE**, a deep learning framework for robust object detection under complex degraded visual conditions.

-The corresponding manuscript has been submitted to **IEEE Transactions on Instrumentation and Measurement (IEEE TIM)** and is currently under review.
+The corresponding manuscript has been submitted to **IEEE Transactions on Instrumentation and Measurement (IEEE TIM)** for review.

 ## Overview